replaceitem/carpet-discarpet/docs/pages/setup.md

 ```

 To add your bot to the game, copy and paste your Bot token from the Developer portal into the `"Your Bot Token"` field.
-The `"bot_id"` is used to identify your bot in scarpet later.
-You should just give the bot a name, so you can identify it.
+The `"bot_id"` is an arbitrary name used to identify your bot in scarpet later.
 This doesn't need to be what you called it in the developer portal,
 it's just an arbitrary name.
 In the `intents` list, you can add additional intents for your bot.